Philosophy

 What Is the French Language?

-French is a Romance language spoken by 321 million people worldwide.
-Explore its history, grammar, global spread, and cultural significance.
+French is a Romance language descended from Vulgar Latin, spoken by approximately 321 million people across five continents.

 What Is the German Language?

-German is a West Germanic language spoken by over 130 million people.
-Learn about its grammar, history, dialects, and why it matters globally.
+German (Deutsch) is a West Germanic language spoken by approximately 130 million people worldwide.

 What Is Hinduism?